Božidar Đelić: Career

-In 2001, he was appointed as the Minister of Finance and Economy in the Government of Serbia led by Zoran Đinđić. Đinđić was assassinated on 12 March 2003, and Zoran Živković took over the Government of Serbia.
+In 2001, he was appointed the Minister of Finance and Economy in the Government of Serbia led by Zoran Đinđić. Đinđić was assassinated on 12 March 2003, and Zoran Živković took over the Government of Serbia.

-In May 2004, he was appointed as the member of the General Management Committee of French financial institution Crédit Agricole.
+In May 2004, he was appointed the member of the General Management Committee of French financial institution Crédit Agricole.

 From 2007 to 2011, Đelić served as the Deputy Prime Minister of Serbia, as well as the Minister for Science and Technological Development from 2008 to 2011.
 During that period he was chief negotiator for Serbia's accession to the European Union.
 He was also the chief governor of Serbia in relation to the World Bank Group and Deputy Governor to the EBRD.
 In December 2011, he resigned from the governmental office, stating failure to get country's candidate status for EU accession.

 In January 2014, Đelić joined the French investment bank Lazard based in Paris, France.